QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 ---

-##### Customer responsibilities
+##### User responsibilities

 Even secure, complex passwords can be compromised.
-It is for this reason that the supplier also places strict requirements on the security on the customer's end.
+It is for this reason that the supplier also places strict requirements on the security on the user's end.

-Every customer logging in to the service needs to:
+Every user logging in to the service needs to:

 - Have ran a virus scan in the past week.
-- Immediately change his/her password and notify the service desk if the customer suspects a third party has gained access to his/her account.
+- Immediately change his/her password and notify the service desk if the user suspects a third party has gained access to his/her account.

 ##### Monitoring